 H.A.R.T.'s Open Door Policy

-About seven years ago the board of directors voted to classify HART as an “Open Admissions Shelter".
-This means no stray, abandoned or neglected animal will be turned away.
+Several years ago the board of directors voted to classify HART as an “Open Door Shelter".
+This means no stray, abandoned or neglected animal will be turned away if there is kennel space available.
 I would like to take this opportunity to explain how this policy works, and the many facets of the shelter with impound business.

-The humane society takes in all stray animals as they come through the door.
+The shelter takes in all stray animals as they come through the door.
+If there is kennel space available.
 There is no fee assessed to these animals, but a donation to help care for them is always welcome.
 These animals are held for seven days when possible.
-In a case that the stray animal is sick, injured or aggressive, the animal may be humanely euthanized before the seven day holding period is up.
-Stray animals are advertised and if not claimed by the end of the holding period, are temperament tested as well as feline leukemia or heartworm tested.
+In a case that the stray animal is sick, injured or aggressive, the animal may be humanely euthanized before the seven-day holding period is up.
+Stray animals are advertised.
+If not claimed by the end of the holding period, they will then be assessed for being placed up for adoption.
 If everything is “A OK”, the animal is placed on the HART adoption floor.

-HART also takes in animals that have an owner, but who, for various reasons, the owner can no longer keep the pet.
-This procedure is different since the owner usually has to be put on a waiting list to surrender the pet because of kennel space limitations.
+HART also takes in animals that have an owner, (personal surrenders) but who, for various reasons, the owner can no longer keep the pet.
 A surrender fee is assessed to personal surrendered animals.
 Personal surrendered animals go through the same testing procedures that stray surrenders do before being placed on the adoption floor.

 Impound animals are brought to HART by either animal control or a law enforcement officer.
 These are animals that are running at large in an area contracted for animal control services.
 If the animal has identification, the officer will attempt to contact the owner before impounding it.
-All impound animals are held seven days with the exception of sick, injured or highly aggressive animals.
-Animals are assessed and tested at the end of the seven day impound hold and either are placed on the HART adoption floor or humanely euthanized.
+All impound animals are held for contracted holding time.
+With the exception of sick, injured or highly aggressive animals.
+Animals are assessed and medically tested at the end of the impound hold and either are placed on the HART adoption floor or humanely euthanized.
 All owners claiming their animal from impound are required to pay the pick up fee set by the municipality as well as the daily impound fee before the animal will is released.
 Impound animals are the property of the municipality that authorized impounding.
 They only become property of HART if they are moved to the HART adoption floor.

 These three scenarios reflect how HART takes in animals.
 Of course there will always be the ones tied to the front door or taped up in a box in the parking lot, that HART takes in.